jonathanlewell/modernthaifood/site/content/shop/thai-food-secrets.md

 +++
-title= "Thai Food Secrets eBook Colection" date= 2018-02-15 description= "16 eBooks containing 557 pages of tried & tested Thai recipes." draft= false featured_image= "/img/oi-thai-food-secrets-1.jpg"
+title= "Thai Food Secrets eBook Collection" description = "16 eBooks to teach you meals in every area of Thai cooking - starters, currys, noodles and more!" featured_image= "/img/oi-thai-food-secrets-1.jpg" date = "2018-02-15" draft= false
 +++

-## My 16 e-books can guide you, every step of the way...

 - An innovation in cookbooks: "bite-sized" e-books, complete with high-res images.
 - Each contains an introduction to its topic, plus a themed selection of delightful dishes.